 This soup has been my best friend for the longest time.
-It has not only helped make me feel better whenever I’m under the weather, but it has also helped me in my journey to losing weight and eating healthier.
-So, I hope this is exactly how it makes you feel too.
+It has not only helped make me feel better whenever I’m under the weather, but my family likes it too.

 Wondering what exactly Chicken Corn soup is?
 Read on to know more!

 Chicken corn soup is an incredibly popular soup recipe around the world with tons of variations!
 There’s the Pennsylvania and Amish style which has cream corn in it, as well as the Asian style soup that you find in most Chinese restaurants, which includes eggs.

 My recipe is the perfect balance between the two and will surely become your next go-to soup!
 You need the simplest ingredients for this one and only fresh, raw corn to make it straight from the cob.

 The soup is delicious when mixed with cubed chicken, or you can even go for shredded chicken if you prefer.
 I’ve also had great results when using canned sweet corn for this recipe.

 If you’re looking for a Chicken Corn soup recipe that you can take and make it into your own, then this is the one.
 Feel free to add other vegetables and herbs, such as celery, green onions, or fresh parsley, if you like.

 I love when my readers take a recipe of mine and truly make it their own.
 This soup is going to be the heartiest, most comforting one you’ve ever tried – hands down!

 What You Need to Make Chicken Corn Soup at Home

 Like I said above, you need the most simple and basic ingredients to make this comforting soup at home.
 I’m sure you have most of the ingredients in your pantry already!
 Let’s take a look at what these are: